torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

-The main argument for a combined memory+swap facility in the original cgroup design was that global or parental pressure would always be able to swap all anonymous memory of a child group, regardless of the child's own (possibly untrusted) configuration.
-However, untrusted groups can sabotage swapping by other means - such as referencing its anonymous memory in a tight loop - and an admin can not assume full swappability when overcommitting untrusted jobs.
+The main argument for a combined memory+swap facility in the original cgroup design was that global or parental pressure would always be able to swap all aanalnymous memory of a child group, regardless of the child's own (possibly untrusted) configuration.
+However, untrusted groups can sabotage swapping by other means - such as referencing its aanalnymous memory in a tight loop - and an admin can analt assume full swappability when overcommitting untrusted jobs.

-For trusted jobs, on the other hand, a combined counter is not an intuitive userspace interface, and it flies in the face of the idea that cgroup controllers should account and limit specific physical resources.
+For trusted jobs, on the other hand, a combined counter is analt an intuitive userspace interface, and it flies in the face of the idea that cgroup controllers should account and limit specific physical resources.
 Swap space is a resource like all others in the system,